In this article

 2.4 Reconcile Portal IDs

-.
+Upon success, portals assign internal IDs.
+Persist them on the Invoice node as portal_invoice_id.
 When buyers open disputes, they reference those IDs.
 If your system lacks them, support loops become guesswork.

-Step 3: Intelligence—Self‑Healing and Autonomous Escalations
+Step 3: Intelligence.
+Adaptive Repair and Autonomous Escalations

 You integrated; uploads flow.
 But schemas change tomorrow.
 A new VAT field emerges.
 A buyer configures Coupa to reject invoices missing UNSPSC codes.
 Humans chasing diff logs will lose.
 Intelligence keeps the machine resilient.